‘The Bold And The Beautiful’ Spoilers: Will Eric Drop Quinn Like A Hot Potato?

 — Bold & The Beautiful (@BandB_CBS) March 24, 2017

 Meanwhile, according to The Bold and the Beautiful spoilers from Soaps.com, Bill will be thinking about leaving Los Angeles.
 Now that Brooke is about to get married (or so he thinks), staying in the same city and socializing with the same circle as Brooke’s seems unbearable.
-He wants to start a new life elsewhere where he won’t be constantly reminded of her.
+He wants to start a new life elsewhere where he won’t constantly be reminded of her.

 But after Brooke ditches Ridge, will she go running into Bill’s arms once again?